tier4/CalibrationTools/calibrators/docs/tutorials/tag_based_pnp_calibrator.md

   - The boards are not appropriate (are bent).
   - The boards moved too much while calibrating.
   - The lidar detections were not very good.
 Try collecting detections in areas where there is more resolution.
-  - Check the rviz whether there are some outliers.